dincamihai/playlist/index.md

 - Depeche Mode - Enjoy The Silence
 - Gotye - Somebody That I Used To Know (feat.
 Kimbra)
 - Fun.: We Are Young ft.
 Janelle Monáe
-- Of Monsters and Men - Little Talks
 - Woodkid – Iron
 - Lana Del Rey - Summertime Sadness
 - Hozier - Take Me To Church